Increasing Access to Safe Oxygen

-Despite the urgent need, however, reliable access to oxygen, paired with pulse oximetry, remains inadequate across many health facilities in low- and middle-income countries (LMICs) for many reasons, including production and distribution shortages and inappropriate delivery to patients.
+Despite the urgent need, however, reliable access to oxygen, paired with pulse oximetry, remains inadequate across many health facilities in low- and middle-income countries (LMICs) for many reasons.
 Limited data, perceptions about costs, poor understanding of the impact on health outcomes, and the complexity of integration and maintenance across the health system all contribute to lack of prioritization of oxygen at the national and subnational levels.
+Closing the oxygen access gap will require an integrated set of solutions and investment in strengthening oxygen delivery systems.

-Timely and robust planning for reliable oxygen delivery is needed more than ever - to protect and save lives.
-This page brings together resources to support countries in planning and executing a respiratory care strategy in the context of COVID-19 and beyond the pandemic.
+More than ever, timely and robust planning for reliable oxygen delivery is needed to protect and save lives.
+This page brings together resources to support countries in planning and scaling up a sustainable oxygen ecosystem to improve access and support universal health coverage.

 Go to resources